Los Angeles Foreclosure Attorney

 It’s not uncommon for homeowners to have second mortgages.
 Bankruptcy law allows second mortgages to be treated as unsecured debt.
-Resolving second mortgage debt can be tricky, so enlisting the help of an experienced bankruptcy attorney can advise you of your options and the best plan of action for second mortgage debt.
+Resolving second mortgage debt can be tricky, so enlisting the help of an experienced Los Angeles foreclosure attorney can advise you of your options and the best plan of action for second mortgage debt.

 See what our clients have to say about working with us: